dwarmstrong/homebin/README.rst

 **homebin**
 ===========

 Collection of working scripts and experiments in my home directory.
-Programming right now in **Python**.

 Scripts
 =======